Thinking about starting a business can be exciting.

 Instead, contact an experienced Texas business law attorney today to help you get the answers and assistance you’re looking for.

-As you get started, here are six questions to ask a lawyer when starting a business.
+As you get started, here are some questions to ask a lawyer when starting a business.

 1. Can I Name My Business Whatever I Want?

 For many people who want to start a business, what to name the business is one of the first decisions they will make.

 However, formally selecting your name is not always so simple.

 Sometimes, an aspiring business owner may have a name in mind only to discover that it is already being used by another business in the area.
 And even if your proposed name is not identical to any other business names, you still may be precluded from using it if it is not sufficiently distinguishable from other names.

 This can certainly complicate matters.
 Thus, before you set your business name in stone, first consult with a small business attorney who can help you determine whether your desired name is available.

 An experienced lawyer can help you run a name availability search to ensure that your proposed name is available and distinguishable from other names already being used.